interlinksoftware/integrationhub/templates/https-to-tcp/readme.md

 ## Configure

 If you wish to forward to an Interlink Software BES Message Channel then you should create a TCP based Message Channel before continuing.

+### Create TCP BES message channel for TCP related Integration-Hub Pipelines

+Where a pipeline feeds alerts to a BES tcp message channel, a message channel may need to be created, which can be done as follows:

+- Log onto the BES server as ```ppadmin``` and navigate to the */opt/ISS/utils* directory
+- Execute the ```createBesMessageChannel``` utility file to create the BES message channel and when prompted:
+- Enter the message channel name
+- Enter a description for the massage channel
+- Select TCP from the list of available message channel types
+- Enter a port number for the message channel
+- Start the message channel: ```ppStart -n <TCP Message Channel Name>```

 ### Creating a pipeline